sgerogia/sgerogia.github.io/_posts/2022-09-12-Chainlink-Oracle.md

 High-value consumer data calls can require that Chainlink nodes bond an amount of LINK as guarantee of good behavior.
 In case of poor performance / results, this amount gets slashed by the oracle contract.

-### <a name="oracle_node"></a>Inside the Chainlink node
+### <a name="oracle_node"></a>Chainlink node

 From a technical PoV, the Chainlink node is a configurable process which can
 * listen to events from (and post callbacks to) a blockchain, and
 * execute arbitrary logic expressed as a [DOT graph][15].

-From a conceptual PoV, the best way to visualize it is with a box of lego: it contains "bricks" and "templates".
+From a conceptual PoV, the best way to understand it is like a box of lego: it contains "bricks" and "templates".
 * Bricks
 These are the individual pieces of logic executed by the node, i.e. the vertices of the graph.
 These are [Tasks][16] (for standard computations and external calls), [Adapters][17] (for bespoke computations and calls) and [Initiators][18]